African Literary Metadata

 These informal African literatures are rarely catalogued and therefore exist outside of any structured metadata system.
 The consequence is that formally published English and French African novels are hyper-visible globally, while the rich literary and oratory cultures of the continent itself are caught in a perpetual state of structural ephemerality.

-ALMEDA Project Overview
+The ALMEDA Project

 The ALMEDA project addresses this problem in three ways: